 I drove a little through Asheville and didn’t see a thing I was looking for.
 I did have a man wish me safe travels at a gas station because he saw that I was “far from home.”
 Indeed.

 I drove through a bit of the Smoky Mountains.
 Which were pretty amazing.
-I’d love to drive through more when I have more time…and when it’s not a holiday weekend.
+I’d love, someday, to take a Chicago to Smoky Mountains road trip and see more when I have more time…and when it’s not a holiday weekend.
 Not sure how traffic is on a normal day or even a normal weekend, but it was a bit crowded.

 I drove through Cherokee Village, an interesting little town with a giant wooden Indian.
 But I just drove through.
 Because it was insanely crowded and there was also a lot of construction around said giant Indian.